thebearingedge/pg-bump/README.md

 ### `.pgbumprc`

-`pg-bump` will attempt to find an optional `.pgbumprc` configuration file in the root of `process.cwd()`.
+`pg-bump` will attempt to find an optional `.pgbumprc` configuration file in the root of the current working directory.
 Here is an example with default settings:

 ```json
 {